stevendargaville/PFLARE/README.md

 ## GPU support

-If PETSc has been configured with GPU support (e.g., CUDA, HIP, Kokkos) then PCPFLAREINV and PCAIR support GPUs.
-This relies on the matrix and vector types being set correctly by the user, which is typically done through command line options.
-By default the setup/solve occurs on the CPU.
-For example, if we solve the 1D advection problem ``tests/adv_1d`` using a 30th order GMRES polynomial applied matrix-free with the command line options:
+If PETSc has been configured with GPU support then PCPFLAREINV and PCAIR support GPUs.
+We recommend configuring PETSc with Kokkos and always specifying the matrix/vector types as Kokkos, rather than as the back-end GPU types (e.g., CUDA, HIP, etc).
+PFLARE contains Kokkos routines to speed-up the setup/solve on GPUs which are only used if the matrix/vector types are Kokkos.

+For example, if we don't specify the matrix/vector types in the 1D advection problem ``tests/adv_1d`` it will run on the CPU.
+If we solve with a 30th order GMRES polynomial applied matrix-free:

 ``./adv_1d -n 1000 -ksp_type richardson -pc_type pflareinv -pc_pflareinv_type arnoldi -pc_pflareinv_matrix_free -pc_pflareinv_order 30``

-the setup/solve will occur on the CPU.
-If we want to run on GPUs, we must ensure the matrix/vector types match the appropriate GPU types.
+If we want to run on GPUs, we must ensure the matrix/vector types match.
 In both ``tests/adv_1d`` and ``tests/adv_diff_2d``, these types can be set through command line arguments.
 The types are specified with either ``-mat_type`` and ``-vec_type``, or if set by a DM directly (like in ``tests/adv_diff_2d``), use ``-dm_mat_type`` and ``-dm_vec_type``.

-If using CUDA directly:

-``./adv_1d -n 1000 -ksp_type richardson -pc_type pflareinv -pc_pflareinv_type arnoldi -pc_pflareinv_matrix_free -pc_pflareinv_order 30 -mat_type aijcusparse -vec_type cuda``

-If using HIP directly:

-``./adv_1d -n 1000 -ksp_type richardson -pc_type pflareinv -pc_pflareinv_type arnoldi -pc_pflareinv_matrix_free -pc_pflareinv_order 30 -mat_type aijhipsparse -vec_type hip``

-If using KOKKOS (with either the CUDA or HIP back-end):
+For example, running on GPUs with KOKKOS:

 ``./adv_1d -n 1000 -ksp_type richardson -pc_type pflareinv -pc_pflareinv_type arnoldi -pc_pflareinv_matrix_free -pc_pflareinv_order 30 -mat_type aijkokkos -vec_type kokkos``

-For both PCPFLAREINV and PCAIR, the entirity of the solve happens on GPUs without any copies between the CPU/GPU if using either CUDA directly, or using KOKKOS with the CUDA or HIP back-end.
-Using HIP directly incurs copies during the solve so we would not recommend this currently.
+For both PCPFLAREINV and PCAIR, the entirity of the solve happens on GPUs without any copies between the CPU/GPU.
 The setup however occurs on both the CPU and GPU depending on the options used, with copies occuring between the two where needed.
 The command line option  ``-log_view`` shows how many copies to/from the CPU/GPU occur.

-Currently the setup can be quite slow, with substantial differences between the CUDA, HIP and KOKKOS setup performance.
-Development of the setup on the GPU is ongoing, please get in touch if you would like to contribute.
+Development of the setup on GPUs is ongoing, please get in touch if you would like to contribute.
 The main areas requiring development are:

-1) CF splittings on the GPU - Porting PMISR DDC should only require a small modification of an existing GPU compatible PMIS method
-2) Aplying drop tolerances to matrices
-3) Copying a matrix but only for entries in a given sparsity - CUDA routines for this exist in the cusparse library
-4) Processor agglomeration - GPU libraries exist which could replace the CPU-based calls to ParMETIS
+1) Processor agglomeration - GPU libraries exist which could replace the CPU-based calls to ParMETIS

 ### Performance notes